stephsicilian/aiinternship2024/README.md

 # aiinternship2024

-This repository was used during the Pace Seidenberg Artificial Intelligence Internship Experience.
+This repository was used during the Pace Seidenberg Artificial Intelligence Internship Experience 2024.

 During this internship, I: